NSW-OEH-EMS-KST/grid-garage/README.md

 *grid-garage-3 is intended to replace grid-garage-2 as the older back-end just became unfocussed, cluttered and difficult to maintain.*

 In grid-garage-3, tools inherit from a base tool and decorators are available to add attributes to the tool and most importantly to wrap the class method that returns tool parameters.
 Thus in the grid-garage-3 the user interface is generated simply by applying method decorators with suitable arguments.
-Tool development is extremely simple - follow s psttern from an existing tool.
+Tool development is extremely simple - follow a pattern from an existing tool.

 TODO: Base code needs to be documented using sphinx or whatever.